A digital quantum simulation of the Agassi model

-{\it{Quantum simulation of Agassi model in trapped ions}}.--- We consider a system with \(j=1\), which contains four different sites, to analyze a case that may be experimentally realized with current technology.
-To simplify the notation we relabel the fermions as
+To simulate a quantum model, a mapping between the original Hamiltonian and one suited for the digital simulation is needed.
+Here an Agassi Hamiltonian with $j=1$ is considered.
+This contains four different sites, to analyze a case that may be experimentally realized with current technology.
+To simplify the notation we relabel the original fermion operators as

 and the corresponding relationships for the creation operators.
-The Jordan-Wigner image of the above fermions is,
+The mapping is carried out through the Jordan-Wigner image of the above fermions and is written as,